Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 ### The Void magicians and other magicians

-Void magicians are good counters against Copyist Monks or Archivists who are too serious in their roles.
+Void magicians are good counters against Copyist or Archivists who are too serious in their roles.
 By keeping code and documentation concise and simple, they ensure a safe future of the product.
 They are antagonistic by definition so if such situation is encountered in a project, aligning with them is a good priority.

 They usually cooperate well with Erudite as they often agree that a good design is a clean and simple design.